 We want to ensure your home is suitable for your needs.
 If you or a member of your family has a disability and are unable to access essential areas or facilities of your home we may be able to assist.

 This could mean either adapting the home you currently live in, or helping you to move to a more suitable home.

-If you'd like to find out more, we've got a handy Aids and Adaptations booklet you can download here: Aids and adapatations leaflet
+If you'd like to find out more, we've got this handy Aids and adaptations leaflet.

 Under the terms of most leases, leaseholders are responsible for maintaining the windows to their home.
 However, as we are the freeholder of the block in which they live, they still have to ask for our permission to install replacement windows.

 We will usually have no objections and will grant permission, subject to the following conditions:

 - Leaseholders submit the specification of the proposed replacement windows for approval by us

 - The specifications must comply with current British Standards and codes of practice

 - The proposed windows must have similar configuration to the existing windows and will usually be in white

 - Installation is carried out by a recognised contractor who is suitable insured